kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Design Patterns.md

 Command pattern is a logic structure of code, where the code progresses based on commands recieved.

 ## Observer
-Very popular, the observer pattern
+Very popular, the observer pattern has an *observable* which is some data, and *observers* whose state is dependent on an observable.
+An array of data is the observable, a table and histogram are the observers.

+## Composite
+A list that may contain objects or more lists.
+Example is a file system.

 ## Object Oriented Design Patterns
 Structural patterns that shows relationships and interactions between classes or objects, without specifying the final application/classes.
 See [object oriented principles](Object Oriented Principles.md).